VinuRajaKumar/MyTutorials/docs/index.rst

 Welcome to My Tutorials!
 =======================================
-I have been looking for ways to archieve and look back the things that I have learned over the years.
+I had been looking for ways to archive and look back the things that I have learned over the years.
 Recently, I came across this document hosting site `Read the Docs <https://readthedocs.org/>`_ and a document generation tool `SPHINX <https://www.sphinx-doc.org/en/master/>`_.
-The `Read the Docs <https://readthedocs.org/>`_ can host the documentation directly from version control repository service `GitHub <https://github.com/>`_.
+The `Read the Docs <https://readthedocs.org/>`_ site can host the documentation directly from version control repository service `GitHub <https://github.com/>`_.
 The `SPHINX <https://www.sphinx-doc.org/en/master/>`_ tool allows us to write the documentation in a markup language called `reStructuredText <http://docutils.sourceforge.net/rst.html>`_.
 This tutorial has been completly written using these tools and has been hosted in the online repository github.

 .. toctree::
    :numbered: 1